Victor Bulwer-Lytton, 2nd Earl of Lytton: Early life

 He was born in Simla in British India on 9 August 1876, during the time when his father was Viceroy of India.
-Lytton was the fourth, but eldest surviving, son of Robert Bulwer-Lytton, 1st Earl of Lytton and Edith Villiers, daughter of Edward Ernest Villiers and granddaughter of George Villiers.
-His six siblings were Edward Rowland John Bulwer-Lytton (who died young), Lady Elizabeth Edith "Betty" Bulwer-Lytton (wife of Gerald Balfour, 2nd Earl of Balfour, the brother of the future Prime Minister Arthur Balfour), Lady Constance Bulwer-Lytton (a prominent suffragette), Henry Meredith Edward Bulwer-Lytton (who died young), Lady Emily Bulwer-Lytton (who married architect Edwin Lutyens), and Neville Bulwer-Lytton, 3rd Earl of Lytton.
+Lytton was the fourth, but eldest surviving, son of the 2nd Baron Lytton (later created, in 1880, the 1st Earl of Lytton) and Edith Villiers, daughter of Edward Ernest Villiers and granddaughter of George Villiers.
+His six siblings were Edward Rowland John Bulwer-Lytton (who died young), Elizabeth Edith Bulwer-Lytton (wife of the 2nd Earl of Balfour, the brother of the future Prime Minister Arthur Balfour), Constance Bulwer-Lytton (a prominent suffragette), Henry Meredith Edward Bulwer-Lytton (who died young), Emily Bulwer-Lytton (who married architect Edwin Lutyens), and Neville Bulwer-Lytton, 3rd Earl of Lytton.
 He was the grandson of the English novelist, writer, and politician Edward Bulwer-Lytton.

 He was educated at Eton and Trinity College, Cambridge, where he was secretary of the University Pitt Club.
 In 1905 he was President of the Edinburgh Sir Walter Scott Club and gave the Toast to Sir Walter at the club's annual dinner.

 Career

 Lytton took his seat in the House of Lords as a Conservative in January 1902, where he was an advocate for female suffrage, being influenced by his sister, the suffragette, Lady Constance Bulwer-Lytton.
-He chaired the all-party ‘Conciliation Committee’ that drafted the Parliamentary Franchise (Women) Bill, known as the Conciliation Bill, in 1910.
+He chaired the all-party 'Conciliation Committee' that drafted the Parliamentary Franchise (Women) Bill, known as the Conciliation Bill, in 1910.
 The wartime coalition gave Lytton the chance to hold government office, and he started his official career by filling various posts in the Admiralty between 1916 and 1920, before being appointed Under-Secretary of State for India, a post which he held between 1920 and 1922.
 He was made a Privy Counsellor in 1919.
 On 16 February 1922 he was posted as Governor of Bengal, remaining there until 3 March 1927.

 For a short while, when there was a vacancy caused by change in incumbents in 1926, he functioned as Viceroy, his father's old post.
 After this he filled miscellaneous positions in various capacities when matters concerning India arose.
-He wrote two books, the first being a life of his grandfather Lord Lytton, while the other book dealt with his experiences in India and was called Pundits and Elephants, published in 1942.
-He was made a Knight of the Garter in 1933.
+He wrote two books, the first being a biography of his grandfather Lord Lytton, while the other book dealt with his experiences in India and was called Pundits and Elephants, published in 1942.
+He was made a Knight Companion of the Garter in 1933.

 He was chairman of London Associated Electricity Undertakings Limited from 1937 to 1947.

 Lytton is best known for his chairmanship of the Lytton Commission, which was sent by the League of Nations on a fact-finding mission to determine who was to blame in the 1931 war between Japan and China.
 The commission's Lytton Report, officially issued on 1 October 1932, blames Japanese aggression.
 In response Japan withdrew from the League of Nations.